-- Eusoh: Best Overall & Editor’s Pick
+- Eusoh: Overall Best Pet Insurance Company, Editor’s Pick

-- Embrace: Best for Affordable, Basic Coverage
+- Embrace: Popular For Affordable, Basic Coverage

-- Trupanion: Best for Direct Payments to Vets
+- Trupanion: Best For Direct Payments To Vets

 Eusoh started accepting “early access” memberships back in 2017 and was launched in 2018, making it a relatively new player in the pet health care industry.
 Eusoh is a community-based pet insurance alternative in which pet parents form clubs and finance each other’s veterinary expenses directly.

 Instead of paying a set fee to an insurance provider, pet owners simply pay for their community’s actual cost of treatment.
 Eusoh does not profit from dismissing claims because it does not keep any of these funds.

 Payments are not dependent on risk on this platform, as they are in standard insurance rates.
 They are tailored to the group’s needs, which can include people you know or complete strangers.
 Costs are incurred in real-time and split among all group members after they are incurred, so there are monthly payment limits.